villekf/OMEGA/README.md

 Crystals have to be grouped in square blocks (the crystals need to be in e.g. 6x6, 8x8, 13x13, etc. combinations).

-Random coincidences are not yet supported.

 ECAT geometry is supported only with ASCII data.

 OpenCL files might fail to build on Linux systems with an error message about GLIBCXX_3.4.XX not found or with an error about "undefined reference to dlopen/dlclose/dlsomethingelse".
 This should be fixed with one of the methods presented here:
 https://se.mathworks.com/matlabcentral/answers/329796-issue-with-libstdc-so-6

-If you are experiencing crashes at the end of your computations when using OpenCL, it might be caused by the graphics features of ArrayFire.
+If you are experiencing crashes at the end of your computations when using implementation 2, it might be caused by the graphics features of ArrayFire.
 In this case I recommend installing (or building) the no-gl AF:
 http://arrayfire.s3.amazonaws.com/index.html (use the latest version available)